todogroup/ospology/ospo-book/chapters/03-chapter.md

 ## Assessing Maturity of Open Source Program Office
 `✅ Assessment`

-Many times, the OSPO may not be able to perform all these tasks at once and will need to assess the previous steps to successfully add new milestones to their roadmap.
-This is where [maturity models](https://linuxfoundation.org/tools/the-evolution-of-the-open-source-program-office-ospo/) come into play.
+n many cases, an OSPO may not be able to tackle all its tasks simultaneously.
+It often needs to evaluate its past achievements and progress in order to effectively plan and incorporate new milestones into its roadmap.
+This is where maturity models come into play.

+It's important for readers to recognize the distinction between measuring an organization's level of engagement in open source (organizational level) and assessing the maturity of the OSPO team/entity itself (team unit level).

+Regarding the organization's engagement, there are already various models available that help assess the maturity of open source involvement.
+Examples include Ibrahim's Enterprise Open Source Involvement Stages and the FINOS' [Open Source Maturity Model](https://www.finos.org/blog/open-source-maturity-model-launch).
+To simplify this topic for this book, these models can be summarized into four main stages:

+* Software Usage
+* Community Participation
+* Community Contribution
+* Leadership

-The [OSPO maturity model](https://linuxfoundation.org/tools/the-evolution-of-the-open-source-program-office-ospo/) can help organizations to understand the progress they are making towards building a mature OSPO, and to identify the areas where they need to focus their efforts.
+On the other hand, [the OSPO maturity model](https://linuxfoundation.org/tools/the-evolution-of-the-open-source-program-office-ospo/) assists organizations in gauging their progress in establishing a mature OSPO.
+It helps identify the specific areas where they need to concentrate their efforts and improve their practices and its creation might come at any level of the open source journey of an organization.
+OSPO Maturity model stages include:

 * Awareness: This pre-stage represents the early phase of OSPO maturity.
 Organizations in this stage are exploring the potential benefits of open source.
 They typically experiment with open source solutions.